brotzeit/rustic/README.md

 ```

 The checker automatically detects the active toolchain and applies the
-correct parameters You can set a default value for both stable and
+correct parameters.
+You can set a default value for both stable and
 nightly toolchains.
 These are the default values.

 - `rustic-flycheck-clippy-params-stable` "--message-format=json"